 Qualifying for Benefits

-In order to qualify for benefits at the VA, a veteran needs to prove that they are at least 10 percent disabled.
-According to the VA, you’ll also need medical evidence of a current disability, as well as evidence that relates your disability to an injury or event that occurred during your service.
+To qualify for benefits at the VA, a veteran needs to prove that they are at least 10% disabled.
+According to the VA, you’ll also need medical evidence of a disability as well as evidence that relates your disability to an injury or event that occurred during your service.

 Our Boston attorneys have experience helping veterans who have the following injuries receive disability benefits from the VA: